sambacha/fontParts/CONTRIBUTING.rst

 #. **Fixing the issue.** Either show that the issue isn’t a problem or contribute a pull request that fixes the issue.

-One can view all the issues that we'd love help with by searching for `Help Wanted <https://github.com/robofab-developers/fontParts/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22>`_ in the issues.
+One can view all the issues that we’d love help with by searching for `Help Wanted <https://github.com/robofab-developers/fontParts/issues?q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22>`_ in the issues.

 -----------------------